 The Northwest Florida Water Management District (NWFWMD or District) established seven water supply planning regions in 1996 (Figure 1).
 The most recent districtwide water supply assessment (WSA) was completed in 2018.
-Consistent with the findings of successive assessments beginning in 1998, the Region II (Santa Rosa, Okaloosa, and Walton counties) RWSP was first approved and has been in implementation since February 2001.
+Consistent with the findings of successive assessments beginning in 1998, a regional water supply plan (RWSP) for Region II (Santa Rosa, Okaloosa, and Walton counties) was first approved and has been in implementation since February 2001.
 The plan was most recently updated in 2019 with a 2020-2040 planning horizon.
 Additional information is available at: https://nwfwater.com/Water-Resources/Water-Supply-Planning.